-The 2007 Community Survey included a fairly large sample of 354,170 households, of which 246,618 were private households eligible for final analysis, after excluding institutions, recreational areas and other special cases.
-This represents about a quarter of the 10% sample of the 2001 Census: 949,105 persons, and 265,945 women age 15-49 [Table 1].
-The crude birth rate calculated from births last year was 24.0 per 1000; the general fertility rate was slightly higher than that measured in 2001 by about 5%, suggesting a modest increase in fertility.
+The 2007 Community Survey included a fairly large sample of 354,170 households, of which 246,618 were private households eligible for final analysis, after discounting for institutions, recreational areas and other special cases.
+This represents about a fourth of the 10% sample of the 2001 Census: some 949,105 persons, and 265,945 women age 15-49 [Table 1].
+The crude birth rate calculated from births last year was 24.0 per 1000; the general fertility rate was slightly higher than that measured in 2001 by about 5%, indicating a modest increase in fertility.
 The crude death rate calculated from deaths last year was 15.3 per 1000, a 64% increase from the 2001 estimate.
-Maternal mortality was based on 168 maternal deaths, a sample large enough for a number of detailed investigations, although smaller than the 508 maternal deaths in the 2001 census 10% sample.
+Maternal mortality was based on 168 maternal deaths, a sample large enough for a number of detailed investigations, although smaller than that of the 2001 census 10% sample.